-SPECIAL RESEARCH PROJECT: MUSICAL PERFORMANCE MEMORY ArCoSys Mnemonic Method
+SPECIAL RESEARCH PROJECT: Musical Performance Memory with ArCoSys, a Mnemonic Musical Method (AMMM)

-The Artificial Color Synthesis Mnemonic Method (AMM) introduces a Color Circle of Fifths (CCO5) with White as the center - to the dismay of painters ('it's. not. a. color!') but to the delight of pianists ('well, it's actually Ebony, white on all keys, and has no accidentals").
+The Artificial Color Synthesis Musical Mnemonic Method (AMMM) introduces a Color Circle of Fifths (CCO5) with White as the center - to the dismay of painters ('it's. not. a. color!') but to the delight of pianists ('well, it is actually white on all keys and has no accidentals").
 The chromatic spectrum is divided into 12 distinct colors, easy to identify, name, and remember (prime colors non-equidistant).
 The colors do not signify an emotional meaning to the key in the tradition of 'affective key characteristics' (ca. 1800s, before equal tuning), but are meant as a mnemonic device to connect and recall colors interlaced with their key signatures (and their harmonic relations) and to create additional access (and trigger) points for the retrieval structure of musical performance memory.

 The Method Loci (or Memory Palace) uses a known environment at first, e.g. your own house, as a retrieval structure, before it moves to more complex and abstract buildings all the way to an actual Memory Palace holding 10,000 distinct rooms.
-Considering this and other traditional mnemotechniques, the AMM experiment begins with the creation of a retrieval structure: participants (musicians) shall use the known environment of the Circle of Fifths and attach to each key signature the colors of the Artificial Color Synesthesia Circle of Fifths (last page), eventually memorizing the CCO5.
+Considering this and other traditional mnemotechniques, the AMMM experiment begins with the creation of a retrieval structure: participants (musicians) shall use the known environment of the Circle of Fifths and attach to each key signature the colors of the Artificial Color Synesthesia Circle of Fifths (last page), eventually memorizing the CCO5.